emilianoyoung/ai/_posts/_archive/2019-11-27-bizagi-intelligent-automation-platform-to-make-it-easier-for-business-and-it-to-collaborate.md

 ---
 category: news
 title: "Bizagi Intelligent Automation platform to make it easier for business and IT to collaborate"
-excerpt: "Bizagi is releasing a combined solution that brings together process automation tools, artificial intelligence, and cognitive services in a cloud native platform for the enterprise.
-In addition, customers are able to use Bizagi’s Studio Collaboration Services for free from the Microsoft Azure Marketplace to model, build, and run intelligent ..."
+excerpt: "and cognitive services in a cloud native platform for the enterprise.
+In addition, customers are able to use Bizagi’s Studio Collaboration Services for free from the Microsoft Azure Marketplace to model, build, and run intelligent automation across ..."
 publishedDateTime: 2019-11-27T17:03:00Z
 sourceUrl: https://www.kmworld.com/Articles/ReadArticle.aspx?ArticleID=135468
 type: article